Accounts Receivable Financing

 Accounts Receivable Financing is a well-proven, effective source of working capital that helps companies improve cash flow, expand their business and increase their profitability.
 Accounts receivable financing gives businesses the opportunity to sell their unpaid invoices at a discount in exchange for immediate cash.

 This type of financing is a popular, debt-free alternative.
-AR financing is commonly used instead of bank loans and is by far, less costly than having to borrow from an online lender or cash advance company.
+AR funding is commonly used instead of bank loans and is by far, less costly than having to borrow from an online lender or cash advance company.
 Instead of you having to wait weeks or months for your customers to finally pay their invoices, you can turn that potential revenue stuck in your accounts receivable into immediate cash sitting in your bank account.
 Every day, hundreds of thousands of people have their accounts receivable purchased by an accounts receivable factoring company who might advance them up to 98% of the invoiced amount.

 How Accounts Receivable Financing Works